polywrap/documentation/src/docs/quick-start/workflows/workflow-validation.md

 ## Writing a validation script

 A validation script should match the structure of the workflow it seeks to validate.
-It is compared against the JSON output of the workflow.
+It is compared against the output of the workflow.
-See the Workflow Output section of [Running Workflows](./running-workflows) for more information on workflow output.

 :::tip
 To validate a particular job in a workflow, your validation file should be modified to match the output of that particular job.